 The primal panic of the Power Struggle stage

 Somewhere between 2 months and 2 years into your relationship, the intoxicating feelings of being in love begin to fade…

-…and are slowly replace with a primal panic inside as it dawns on us that we feel trapped or abandoned by the very person we thought would make us happy and look after our heart.
+…and are slowly replaced with a primal panic inside as it dawns on us that we feel trapped or abandoned by the very person we thought would make us happy and look after our heart.

 This is the beginning of a relationship stage that all relationships face, called the Power Struggle stage.

-At this point, if you don’t run for the hills and try find a new relationship, you attempt to get your needs met by trying to change your partner to be more like you want them to be (like you) and more like when you first met.
+At this point, if you don’t run for the hills and try to find a new relationship, you attempt to get your needs met by trying to change your partner to be more like you want them to be (like you) and more like when you first met.